Payday Loan Consolidation Options to End the Debt Cycle

 - What are the costs?
 You’ll pay interest according to a fixed rate.
 Some lenders may also charge origination, processing or prepayment fees (when you pay more than the minimum amount).

 - How quickly can I be debt-free?
 Once you secure an installment loan, your payday loans will be paid off right away—in full.
 You’ll now work on paying off the installment loan, which has a set term, or final due date.
 Loan terms can range from a few months to a few years.

 - What are the key benefits?
 An installment loan can help break the payday loan cycle.
 No more rolling over your payday loans every two weeks and watching the fees climb higher.
 Because the APR for an installment loan is typically lower than a payday loan, you could save money by paying less interest.
 And if you’ve been making payments on multiple payday loans, consolidating them into one installment loan can make your monthly payments simpler and easier to keep track of.

 - How is my credit score impacted?
 Any time you apply for a new loan, your credit score can take a drop.
-However, if you make your payments on time and in full, an installment loan can help improve your credit score over time.
+However, if you make your payments on time and in full, an installment loan can help improve your credit score over time (if the lender reports to credit bureaus).
 Also, with a RISE installment loan you get access to free credit monitoring and financial education to help you create better money habits that could also boost your score.

 Debt relief programs are another way break the payday debt cycle.
 Payday loan relief programs come in two different forms--debt management programs and debt settlement programs:

 These plans are offered by credit counseling agencies as part of a program that includes personal finance education.